ThatQuiz Test Library Take this test now

 A) We can exercise our utmost discretion whether we follow the law or not.

-B) we must follow the law.
+B) We may or may not follow the law.

 C) We can completely ignore the law and suffer no Consequences at all.